 As you talk with your mentor, you’ll discuss your goals and dreams for a film career, as well as talk about scheduling your sessions.
 This interview should not be an intimidating process, but rather a chance for you and your mentor to get to know each other and determine together whether this is a good fit for both of you, and whether you both wish to move forward.

 Once your on-site interview is concluded, we will speak with you and your mentor separately to determine the outcome.
 Ultimately, your final acceptance into the Film Connection lies with the mentor.

 If for some reason the mentor does not recommend you for acceptance, we’ll conduct an evaluation.
 On occasion, the reason for your denial is due to basic situational conflicts which can be resolved by placing you in another facility.
 In some cases, however, the applicant is not approved for reasons that can’t be resolved simply by changing the facility or the mentor.
 If this is the situation with you, we will provide you with some helpful tips as to how you can improve your chances for acceptance, and you may apply again in one year, if you wish.

 The reason the mentor has the right of final acceptance should be apparent; after all, the mentor is about to bring you into his/her world and workplace for at least six months, and needs to be comfortable with the prospect of training you one-on-one during that time.
 The other side of the coin is that if the mentor recommends you for acceptance, it is a clear statement that the mentor believes in your talent and potential enough to invest time and energy into your future career as a filmmaker.
 This is an achievement in and of itself.

 Once you receive formal acceptance into the Film Connection, you will complete an enrollment agreement and take care of your tuition requirements with us.
-Once that is done, we’ll send you and your mentor all the course materials you’ll need for your Film Connection apprenticeship, and you’ll be ready to go!
+Once that is done, we’ll send you and your mentor all the course materials you’ll need for your Film Connection externship, and you’ll be ready to go!